-Your tasks:
+Your tasks

-- 1. You will perform your next central line, paracentesis or thoracentesis while ignoring the INR - You will not give plasma for warfarin reversal in your lifetime (except for patients with HIT) - When faced with your next hemorrhaging patient, you will measure the fibrinogen so you know if your patient needs replacement
+- 1. You will perform your next central line, paracentesis or thoracentesis while ignoring the INR - 2.
+You will not give plasma for warfarin reversal when PCC is available - 3.
+When faced with your next hemorrhaging patient, you will measure the fibrinogen so you know if your patient needs replacement